 Ask for every communication via email and/or written letter and you’ll have a record of their commitments and promises.

+Let’s not kid ourselves: The main point of concern for an insurance adjuster is not how much your claim is actually worth, but how much you are willing to accept.
 Many adjusters will take steps to offer you conservative settlement amounts, even with the knowledge that your claim may be worth more money.
 It’s up to you to navigate this territory to make sure you’re not receiving an unfair settlement.

 You never want to give away your position or tell an insurance adjuster how much you’re willing to accept until you’ve done your research and consulted with experts and/or attorneys — this could seriously hurt your chances for a settlement later on, because you may not realize that your claim is legitimately worth thousands more while you’re only asking them to pay a few hundred dollars.

-- If the insurance company has made an offer that’s less than fair, send them a written letter or an email demanding they pay a certain amount, and include facts, photos, evidence, and your reasoning as to why you think that’s fair.
+- If the insurance company has made an offer that’s less than fair, send them a written letter or an email demanding they pay a certain amount, and include facts, photos, evidence and your reasoning as to why you think that’s fair.

 - Again, don’t give away your whole argument all at once, since too much explaining or rationalizing can make you seem desperate.

 - Finally, be sure to demand about 25% more than you hope to get in the end — they’ll likely raise their offer if you lower yours, so leave room for negotiating.

-8. Escalate if Needed
+Escalate if needed

 If your negotiation tactics aren’t working, ask to speak with the adjuster’s manager, or their manager’s manager, and so on.
 In many cases, elevating the claim to senior-level adjusters will increase the amount of their offer.

 If you are the victim of an accident, any legal action you take will be against the at-fault driver, and their insurer will be obligated to hire an attorney to defend them.
 In the event that the insurance company has offered an amount fairly close to your desired settlement, it may be worth it to notify them that you intend to hire an attorney, and give them one last chance to increase their offer.

 If you are at fault but your insurance company is offering you an unfair settlement or treating you unfairly, you may be able to pursue legal action against them.
 As noted before, contact an attorney to discuss your claim and your options further.

 Shop around every few years — or ask your current company for a rate review.
-If you provide them with a quote from another insurer, they might just lower your rates, while keeping intact any discounts you may have earned for being a long-time customer.
-Keep in mind that most insurers raise their customers’ rates by a little bit each year, so in a few years you might land a great introductory rate with another company, or at least use a competitor’s quote to get your company’s rates back down.
+If you provide it with a quote from another insurer, it might just lower your rates, while keeping intact any discounts you may have earned for being a long-time customer.
+Keep in mind that most insurers raise customers’ rates by a little bit each year, so in a few years you might land a great introductory rate with another company, or at least use a competitor’s quote to get your company’s rates back down.

 Most companies revise their policies at least every few years to adapt to new laws, regulations, or precedents set by cases and claims that have gone to trial.
 When a copy of your updated policy shows up in the mail every six months or year, take a couple of hours to read through it.
 Not only will you maintain your working knowledge of your insurance company, you’ll stay on top of any crucial developments in your company’s methodology that you may want to avoid, or recommend to friends!

-If you buy a new vehicle, also make sure to declare it to your insurance company immediately so they know that it must be added to your coverage, and likewise remove any vehicles that you’ve sold or don’t drive any more.
+If you buy a new vehicle, also make sure to declare it to your insurance company immediately so it knows that it must be added to your coverage, and likewise remove any vehicles that you’ve sold or don’t drive any more.
 Setup automatic online billing and other fail-safes to ensure you don’t find yourself in a tough spot with no insurance coverage.